Last update: 9 months ago

 Before getting started with cleaning rangehood filters, it’s first very important to identify the type of filter or the rangehood filter material you have as this will determine your cleaning method.
 There are generally two types of filters on the market: charcoal and mesh rangehood filters.
 Here’s a bit more information about each of them.

 A charcoal rangehood filter is just what the name implies – they’re made of carbon.
 These filters are used in ductless rangehoods.
-This means that the air inside the kitchen essentially gets sucked up through the filter, which then cleans it and releases it back into the kitchen.
-This type of filter is usually most prevalent in apartment buildings where ventilation is not always an option.
-Also important to note is that charcoal rangehood filters cannot be cleaned but need to be replaced on a regular basis for optimal functionality.
-It is suggested that you do this every few months.
+Meaning that the air inside the kitchen essentially gets sucked up through the filter, which then cleans it and releases it back into the kitchen.
+This type of filter is usually most prevalent in apartment buildings where ventilation isn’t always an option.
+Also important to note is that charcoal rangehood filters can’t be cleaned but need to be replaced regularly for optimal functionality.
+We suggest that you replace the charcoal filter every few months.

-There are also rangehood filters made of mesh, which are commonly used for ducted rangehoods.
-These trap smoke, bacteria, grease and other airborne particles into the filter, which subsequently needs to be cleaned.
-They are usually made of stainless steel or aluminium and can be subjected to several cleaning methods.
+There are also rangehood filters made of mesh, which are used for ducted rangehoods.
+These filters trap smoke, bacteria, grease, and other airborne particles into the filter.
+The mesh filters are usually stainless steel or aluminium.
+You can clean them using a variety of methods.

 The cleaning process below is for stainless steel and mesh filters.

 How to clean rangehood filters

 Cleaning a rangehood filter may not be on your priority list, but it’s one way of ensuring improved safety, air quality, and overall, a more pleasant cooking experience in your kitchen.
 This is why rangehood cleaning is recommended every few months.
 So, if you’re wondering how to clean rangehood filters, here are the simple steps for doing so.

 Step 1: Remove the rangehood filter.